Principals

 Client applications

-A client application is an entity uses an Intelligent Risk Platform API to access and update tenant data.
-The client applications must pass a valid API key in the Authorization
+A client application is a tool or application that leverages an Intelligent Risk Platform API to access and update tenant data.

-Moody's recommends that tenants use API keys to identify their client applications in production environments.
 Token-based authentication should be used for testing and evaluation purposes only.